discordjs/discord.js/docs/docs_message.rst

 mentions
 ~~~~~~~~

-An `Array` of User_ objects that represent the users mentioned in the message.
+An `Array` of Member_ and User_ objects that represent the users mentioned in the message.
+The only way that the User_ objects would exist in the Array is if the message is from a log, where the mentioned users may have left the server afterwards.

 everyoneMentioned
 ~~~~~~~~~~~~~~~~~